LeviSchuck/levischuck.com/projects/solar-wind.markdown

 embedded into any kind of application where the final use cases for listeners for events are not entirely known at the beginning.
+These events will consist of
+[interesting information][]
+for any listener registered at the time.

 These applications *for now* will not have the need or support for confirmations that